 2.1 Unit Counters represent the fighting troops of each side.
 The gray-colored units are the Confederate player's forces (also called "CSA") and the blue-colored units are the Union player's forces (also called "USA").
 At the top of each infantry or cavalry counter is the unit's Brigade affiliation, highlighted in a Brigade-specific color.
 The Unit's regimental/battalion name is shown in the middle of the counter.
 Cavalry units have a brown horse head on the counters front.
 Most cavalry units, not all, have a second counter with a horsehead outline.
 This represents the unit when dismounted.
-Artillery units have the battery commander's name at the top of the counter and the battery/section name in the middle of the counter.
-The unit's Strength Points, Weapon Type, and Cohesion Rating are listed in that order on the bottom of the counter.
+Artillery units have the battery commander's name at the top of the counter.
+The unit's

+Strength Points, Weapon Type, and Cohesion Rating are listed in that order on the bottom of the counter.